 Grading Assignments and Assessments

-Following established policy for Grading Assignments and Assessments, collaborative teams will ensure consistent and equitable grading practices and protocols given the 100% virtual learning environment.
+For the 2020-2021 school year, the new policies above supersede the related policies within Grading Assignments and Assessments, collaborative teams will ensure consistent and equitable grading practices and protocols given the 100% virtual learning environment.
 Recommended best practices for late work, homework, additional opportunities to demonstrate proficiency and assessment are below.